-- · on an actual basis; - on a pro forma basis to give effect to (i) the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 22,432,029 shares of our common stock as if such conversion had occurred as of March 31, 2020, (ii) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering; and (iii) the receipt of \$27.8 million in payments under the Novartis Agreement in the second quarter of 2020; and - on a pro forma as adjusted basis to give effect to (i) the pro forma adjustments described above, and (ii) the issuance and sale of 9,000,000 shares of our common stock in this offering at an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us; (iii) our sale of \$10.0 million of shares of common stock in the Concurrent Private Placement to Novartis (or 666,666 shares at the assumed initial public offering price of \$15.00 per share); and (iv) the payment of the milestone payment of \$2.4 million in the second quarter of 2020 to the UC Regents, calculated using a price per share of \$15.00, the midpoint of the price range set forth on the cover of this prospectus, multiplied by 162,738, an amount determined by calculating 2.0% of the Company's fully diluted outstanding shares as of a date defined in the license agreement with UCSF.
+- · on an actual basis; - on a pro forma basis to give effect to (i) the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 22,432,029 shares of our common stock as if such conversion had occurred as of March 31, 2020, (ii) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering; and (iii) the receipt of \$27.8 million in payments under the Novartis Agreement in the second quarter of 2020; and - on a pro forma as adjusted basis to give effect to (i) the pro forma adjustments described above, and (ii) the issuance and sale of 9,000,000 shares of our common stock in this offering at the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and offering expenses payable by us; (iii) our sale of \$10.0 million of shares of common stock in the Concurrent Private Placement to Novartis (or 625,000 shares based on the initial public offering price of \$16.00 per share); and (iv) the payment of the milestone payment of \$2.6 million in the second quarter of 2020 to the UC Regents, calculated using the initial public offering price per share of \$16.00, multiplied by 162,738, an amount determined by calculating 2.0% of the Company's fully diluted outstanding shares as of a date defined in the license agreement with UCSF.
 See Note 7 to our condensed financial statements included elsewhere in this prospectus for additional information.